 (5) The Minister shall appoint the Chairman of the Committee from amongst the members of the Committee, but where the Chairman is absent from or unable or unwilling to preside at any meeting of the Committee the members present may elect one of their number to preside thereat and while so presiding that member has all the powers and duties of the Chairman.

-[Section 28 amended by No. 8 of 1980 s.
+[Section 28 amended: No. 8 of 1980 s.
 9; No. 24 of 1995 s.
 29.]

 29. Ex-officio members